Ariachenyinan/Ariachenyinan.github.io/activities.md

 <p style="text-align: justify;">
-  The first time to be on-site for a construction project~<br> It's just so amazing to witness a model turning into a real-life building, and even more amazaing to be a member of the construction team!
+  The first time to be on-site for a construction project~<br> It's just so amazing to witness a model turning into a real-life building, and even more amazing to be a member of the construction team!
 </p>
 <br>